jpravetz/epdoc-strava/README.md

 * Different activity types are rendered using different colors
 * There is a Strava limit of 200 activities per call, so for date ranges that include more than 200 activities, only the first 200 activities are returned (yes I could make multiple calls, but haven't implemented this yet).
-* The --show field currently doesn't do unit conversion for the <5% of the planet that isn't using metric, and yes reluctantly I should fix this.
+* The --show field currently doesn't do unit conversion for the less than 5% of the planet that isn't using metric, and yes reluctantly I should fix this.

 ### KML Description